NatLabRockies/Marine_Energy_Resource_Characterization/tidal/fvcom/high_resolution_tidal_hindcast/README.md

 ## Disclaimer and Attribution

-The National Renewable Energy Laboratory (“NREL”) is operated for the U.S. Department of Energy (“DOE”) by the Alliance for Sustainable Energy, LLC (“Alliance”).
+The National Laboratory of the Rockies (“NLR”) is operated for the U.S.
+Department of Energy (“DOE”) by the Alliance for Energy Innovation, LLC (“Alliance”).
 Pacific Northwest National Laboratory (PNNL) is managed and operated by Battelle Memorial Institute (“Battelle”) for DOE.
 As such the following rules apply:

 This data arose from worked performed under funding provided by the United States Government.
 Access to or use of this data (“Data”) denotes